 One of the women arranged for their Lutheran pastor to come and deal with me.
 She pressed me with questions in his presence, hoping I would reply.
 Rightly or wrongly I avoided conflict, replying circumspectly.

 Everyone there was relieved; one woman even shared her thankfulness with me that no conflict resulted.
 The women who had hoped I would be corrected, as they saw fit, weren’t satisfied.

 It is amazing how those who profess to believe in, and worship, the Lord Jesus Christ, and who sing and praise as though they are the very angels of Heaven, can turn so ugly on a dime, with so little provocation, particularly when the Truth is spoken to them.

-There came a time at Campbells’ when I brought up topics and Scriptures that enraged the whole group.
+There came a time at the Campbells’ when I brought up topics and Scriptures that enraged the whole group.
 I spoke of how one wasn’t saved until receiving the Spirit, that repentance wasn’t enough.
 Gord took advantage of the situation and bellowed and raged at me, along with several others.
 “You’re judging!
 You’re judging!” they angrily shouted.